Types of CMM Machines: How to choose a CMM?

-Coordinate measuring machines (CMMs) are efficient and accurate measuring tools that outperform measuring alternatives like rulers, micrometers, and vernier calipers.
+Coordinate measuring machines (CMMs) are efficient and accurate measuring tools that outperform alternatives like rulers, micrometers, and vernier calipers.
 These versatile machines measure the 3D dimensions, GD&T features, and compare to CAD in industries like healthcare, automobile, aerospace, and more.

 However, not all CMMs are created equal– but that’s good news!
 CMMs have different measurement areas, software, and accuracy.
 Each of these factors should be taken into account when choosing the right CMM for your inspection or measurement needs.